MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/ehr-connector-faq.md

 Your organization must have at least one active license for either Microsoft Cloud for Healthcare, Microsoft Teams EHR Connector add-on, or Microsoft Teams EMR connector add-on.
 For Cerner customers, a license is also required for testing.

-## Providers don't get a Teams notification when patients join a virtual appointment
+## Providers don't get a Teams notification when patients join a virtual appointment.

 Often this can be solved by training.
 When a provider starts the virtual appointment, a temporary notification is displayed to the provider to admit the patient.
 This notification appears only briefly.
 Providers can also select **People** in the meeting controls at the top of the screen to see the list of participants, and then under **Waiting in lobby**, select the green check mark next to the participant's name to admit them.